 Below is an arrangement of three long and three short cockbeaded drawers.
 The outer short drawers, unusually fitted with sliding writing surfaces with matching wine red gilt-tooled leather, serve as supports to the hinged fall.
 All set with the original swan-neck brass mounts and key escutcheons.
 All in high quality mahogany and oak lined throughout.
-It is raised on ogee bracket feet (which are apparently original).
+It is raised on its original ogee bracket feet.

 The ‘Cabinet-Maker and Chair-Maker’ Giles Grendey was described in 1740 as ”A great Dealer in the Cabinet Way”.
 He carried out a considerable export trade from Aylesbury House in St. John’s Square, London.
 He was appointed Upper Warden of the Joiner’s Company in 1747 and it’s Master in 1766.
 His son-in-law, John Cobb, was granted a court appointment as cabinet-maker to George III.

 Records of Grendey’s export business have never been doubted.
 A fire that badly damaged his workshop in 1731 also destroyed furniture to the value of £1,000, that he ‘had pack’d for Exportation against the next Morning’.
 It is a tantalizing possibility that the destroyed export furniture was intended for Spain and that the existing Lazcano suite is in fact its replacement.

 These sophisticated and Classic architectural bureau cabinet/ bookcases are reminiscent of some of William Kent’s earlier designs (1685-1748).